The smart guys betting billions of dollars on interest rates are pulling back their wagers on 2019 rate hikes.

 Canada probably won’t require more hikes than the U.S., given its dependency on American trade, our highly-leveraged consumer, plunging oil prices, weaker stock prices and other worries that keep economists up at night.

-In any event, the mood change is palpable and Canada’s 5-year bond has begun to reflect it.
+In any event, the mood change is palpable and Canada’s 5-year bond yield has begun to reflect it.
 Yields are threatening to break a two-and-a-half-month low and finally take fixed mortgage rates down a notch.

 If headlines start to downplay future rate hike potential, we’ll see a bump in popularity among variable mortgage rates.